openjusticeok/spi-2023/okc-session/README.md

 If we run our script now, it'll load up all the needed libraries, then read in our data and save it as `okc_data`.
 You can see in the environment pane of RStudio that all 945,107 rows of our data have been succesfully loaded in R. You can also click the little arrow next to it to see more information about the columns / variables inside.
 Let's pause and just explore the data in RStudio for a bit.

 ![image](https://github.com/openjusticeok/spi-2023/assets/56839927/4655efc8-efd3-49b6-aadc-0f8abaad49a6)

+> Understand how to load data into R ✅

 ## 2.5 Data Analysis in RStudio -- exploring your data